Australia A and South Africa A cricket team in India in 2018

 In July and August 2018, South Africa A cricket team visited India to play two first-class matches against India A. India A won the two-match series 1–0.
-They were joined by India B and Australia A cricket team for a List-A Quadrangular Series in August.
-India-B defeated Australia-A in the final to win the series.
-After Quadrangular series, Australia-A played two first-class matches against India A.The two-match series was drawn 1-1.
+They were joined by India B and Australia A for a List A Quadrangular Series in August.
+India B beat Australia A in the final to win the series.
+After the quadrangular series, Australia A played two first-class matches against India A. The two-match series was drawn 1–1.